ngroegli/hacky-easter-2024/Level 6 - Hexagon/Lost in Primes/README.md

     download = 1 for true
     http://factordb.com/listtype.php?t=1&mindig={mindig}&perpage={perpage}&start={start}&download={download}

-Because of the mentioned facts, we can generate a script to consume all primes with the above URL.
-But we have to make sure to consume them in small steps and that we filter for values which start with mostly 0 and 1.
-I assume we only have 0 and 1, but to left some space in my filter since we do not know for sure that only 0 and 1 exists in the number.
-Primes which matches the criteria will be stored in a output.txt:
+Because of the above facts, we can generate a script to consume all primes with the above URL.
+But we have to make sure that we consume them in small steps and that we filter for values that mostly start with 0 and 1.
+I assume that we only have 0 and 1, but I left some wiggle-space in my filter since we do not know for sure that there are only 0 and 1 in the number.
+Primes that match the criteria are stored in an output.txt:

 [consumer.py](consumer.py)